StephHjar/dublin-book-club/README.md

 ### Frameworks, Libraries & Programs Used

 1. [Google Fonts:](https://fonts.google.com/)
-    - Google fonts were used to import the 'Titillium Web' font into the style.css file which is used on all pages throughout the project.
+    - Google fonts were used to import the 'Josefin Sans' and 'Montserrat' fonts into the style.css file which is used on all pages throughout the project.
 1. [Font Awesome:](https://fontawesome.com/)
-    - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
+    - Font Awesome was used on all pages throughout the website to add social media icons for aesthetic and UX purposes.
 1. [Git](https://git-scm.com/)
     - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 1. [GitHub:](https://github.com/)